WIZARDOF-OZ/Password-Generator/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-To download the code click on the green colour button to the top right named as `<> Code` and download the zip file or clone the repository . [deployment](#deployment) for notes on how to deploy the project on a live system.
+To download the code click on the green colour button to the top right named as `<> Code` and download the zip file or clone the repository.
+[Deployment](#deployment) for notes on how to deploy the project on a live system.

 ## 🚀 Deployment <a name = "deployment"></a>